cpezzato/decision_making/README.md

 The repo contains simple examples to use the class and the adaptive action selection algorithm.

+If you find this work useful, please consider citing the connected paper:

+- *Pezzato, Corrado, Carlos Hernández Corbato, Stefan Bonhof, and Martijn Wisse.
+"Active inference and behavior trees for reactive action planning and execution in robotics."
+IEEE Transactions on Robotics 39, no. 2 (2023): 1050-1069*

 ## Installation
 Install the package with:
 ````bash